There are still places available on this course to start in September 2016 – apply now through UCAS Extra

 Industry live projects and competitions are a key feature of this course, giving you the opportunity to network and be exposed to real life design situations.

-You will be actively encouraged and supported to undertake work experience placements, which usually take place during holiday times, outside of term time.
+You will be actively encouraged and supported to undertake work experience placements, which usually take place during holidays, outside of term time.

 Learn from expert staff

-Our Fashion Design team is made up of expert academic and technical staff who have extensive experience in both education and industry.
+Our Fashion Design team is made up of expert academic and technical staff, who have extensive experience in both education and industry.
+These, together with visiting professionals provide a rounded, up-to-date education, informed by current practice and contemporary developments.

 What do the course fees cover?